This product is usually dispatched within 10-14 days

 Free UK delivery on orders £30 or over

 In 1415, the judicial murder of the religious reformer Jan Hus sparked a major uprising in Bohemia.
 His death led within a few years to the 'Hussite' revolution against the monarchy, the German aristocracy and the Church establishment.
-For two decades the largely peasant Hussite armies successfully defied a series of international 'crusades'; they owed many of their victories to the charismatic general Jan Zizka, and his novel tactical methods based on the use of 'war wagons'.
-This remarkable episode in medieval warfare is remembered not only as the Czech national epic, but as an important forerunner to the wars of the Reformation the following century.
+In this book, Stephen Turnbull examines how the largely peasant Hussite armies successfully defied a series of international 'crusades' for two decades.
+He details how the Hussites owed many of their victories to the charismatic general Jan Zizka, and his novel tactical methods based on the use of 'war wagons'.

 Published | 25 May 2004 |